1864 New York state election: Gubernatorial nomination

+Lieutenant gubernatorial nomination

+Democratic Party

-The Democratic ("Copperheads") state convention met on September 14 and 15 at Albany, New York.
+The Democratic state convention met on September 14 and 15 at Albany, New York.
 Daniel Pratt was chosen Permanent Chairman.
 Gov. Horatio Seymour and Lt.
 Gov. David R. Floyd-Jones were re-nominated by acclamation.
 Jarvis Lord for Canal Commissioner, and David B. McNeil for Prison Inspector, also were nominated by acclamation.

 Result

 The whole Union ticket was elected in a tight race with less than 8,000 votes majority out of about 730,000.

 The incumbents Seymour and Floyd-Jones were defeated.
 The incumbent Alberger was re-elected.

 76 Unionists and 52 Democrats were elected for the session of 1865 to the New York State Assembly.